BuildFire/placesPlugin2/README.md

-Places Plugin 2
+# Places Plugin 2

-This plugin uses Webpack & Preact.
+The Places plugin allows you to include a list and GPS map directory of categorized entries with pictures, contact information, instant directions, and even embed images.

-Getting Started
+## Getting Started

 Be sure to have the latest BuildFire CLI installed in your system.

-# Download the latest SDK if you haven't already and run it
+### Download the latest SDK if you haven't already and run it

 ```
 $ buildfire create
 $ cd BuildfireSDK
 $ npm start
 ```

-# Once inside the SDK's folder
+### Once inside the SDK's folder

 ```
 $ buildfire plugin placesPlugin2
 $ cd plugins/placesPlugin2
 ```

-Run the plugin in development mode with
+### Run the plugin in development mode with

 ```
 $ npm start
 ```

-Create a distributable plugin.zip with
+### Create a distributable plugin.zip with

 ```
 $ npm run build
 ```